 From Brooches to Portraits

 Re-interpreting work by previous artists is nothing new.
 Centuries ago, artists learned their craft by re-working paintings by their predecessors.
-Picasso famously copied works by many artists, creating 44 studies of Velasquez' Las Meninas alone, with his unique style.
-Da Vinci's iconic Mona Lisa has been re-worked many times by artists including Marcel Duchamp who gave her a beard.
+Picasso famously copied works by many artists, creating 44 studies of Velasquez’ Las Meninas alone, in his unique style.
+Da Vinci’s iconic Mona Lisa has been re-worked many times by artists including Marcel Duchamp who gave her a beard.